ericoporto/ags-manual-wiki/GeneralSettings.md

     high resolution display, use this option to stop them being stretched.
--   **Write game text Right-to-Left** - in-game text will be written right-to-left, ie. line breaks are worked out from the end of the sentence going backwards, and the last words are displayed first.
+-   **Write game text Right-to-Left** - in-game text will be written right-to-left, i.e. line breaks are worked out from the end of the sentence going backwards, and the last words are displayed first.
     This is used by languages such as Arabic and Hebrew.